Christopheraburns/AWS-JPL-OSR-Challenge/README.md

         Reaches the destination without experiencing unnecessary acceleration that could represent wheel hop or drops

 ## <a name="gettingstarted">Getting Started</a>
-<p> While familiarity with RoS and Gazebo are not required for this challenge, they can be useful to understand how your RlAgent is controlling the Rover.
+<p> While familiarity with RoS and Gazebo are not required for this challenge, they can be useful to understand how your RL-agent is controlling the Rover.
 You will be required to submit your entry in the form of an AWS Robomaker simulation job.
 This repo can be cloned directly into a (Cloud9) Robomaker development environment.
 It will not do a very good job training, however as the reward_function (more on that below) is empty.</p>

-<p>All of the Martian world environment variables and Rover Sensor data are captured for you and are then
+<p>All of the Martian world environment variables and Rover sensor data are captured for you and are then
-made available via global Python variables.
+made available via global python variables.
 You must populate the method known as the "reward_function()".
 The challenge ships with examples of how to populate the reward function (found in the Training Grounds Gym environment).
 However, no level of accuracy or performance is guaranteed as the code is meant to give you a learning aid, not the solution.</p>

 <p> If you wish to learn more about how the Rover interacts with it's environment, you can look at the "Training Grounds" world that also
 ships with this repo.
 It is a very basic world with monolith type structures that the Rover must learn to navigate around.
-You are free to edit this world, however you wish to learn more about how the Rover manuevers. </p>
+You are free to edit this world as you wish to learn more about how the Rover manuevers. </p>

-<b>DO NOT EDIT THE ROVER DESCRIPTION</b> The Rover description that ships with this repo is the "gold standard" description and it will be
+<b>DO NOT EDIT THE ROVER DESCRIPTION (src/rover)</b> The Rover description that ships with this repo is the "gold standard" description and it will be
 the Rover used to score your entries to the competition.

-<b>DO NOT EDIT THE MARTIAN WORLD</b> The Martian world that ships with this repo is the "gold standard" and it is the same one that will be
+<b>DO NOT EDIT THE MARTIAN WORLD (src/mars)</b> The Martian world that ships with this repo is the "gold standard" and it is the same one that will be
 used to score your entry

 ## <a name="assetmanifest">Asset manifest and descriptions</a>